Building capacity in the aged care and hospital sector is key to improving long-term outcomes for people with disability and complex care needs.

 Part of the Summer Foundation’s work with hospitals, aged care providers and Aged Care Assessment Teams (ACAT) includes conducting workshops and training sessions for staff about living an ordinary life.

-Our aim is that with greater understanding young people with complex support needs are actively and effectively supported by ACAT services to avoid entry into aged care; and where they are living in aged care, their service provider proactively and effectively helps them transition back to the community as soon as possible after entry.
+Our aim is to ensure young people with complex support needs are actively and effectively supported by ACAT services to avoid entry into aged care; and where they are living in aged care, their service provider proactively and effectively helps them transition back to the community as soon as possible.

-To find out more about our workshops ands training for your staff please contact Zoe Shearer.
+To find out more about our workshops and training for your staff please contact Zoe Shearer.